-Tourniquet Cuff Technology: What is the purpose of a tourniquet cuff?
+Tourniquet cuff technology: What is the purpose of a tourniquet cuff?

 The purpose of a tourniquet cuff is to safely stop or restrict arterial blood flow into a portion of an extremity by applying a uniform circumferential pressure around the extremity at a desired location.